Craftarc/axel/README.md

 ## About Axel

-**The backend is an AWS Lambda function**.
+**The backend is an AWS Lambda function**, referred to as the _Lambda_.

 A Lambda function is code deployed on a server that only activates when the function's endpoints are hit. <br>
 More simply put, when the desktop client calls the Lambda function, it activates, processes the data, and outputs the response back to the desktop client.
 All code in this repository deals with is what happens between that input and that output.

-**The frontend client is a Neutralino.js GUI**, and is generally responsible for:
+**The frontend client is a Neutralino.js GUI**, referred to as the _Axel client_, and is generally responsible for:

 - Rendering graphs
 - Displaying information about the user's characters, inventories, and net worth